-Because on site visits we have gone to a school that is considered richer, for another word, upper socioeconomics, that every class walks out with a bucket thing that they pull that has balls, jump ropes, you need it, you know, you want it, they have it.
+MR. MAYERSOHN: So to your point, we're making a motion is that we would get a response Page 60 balls, jump ropes, you need it, you know, you want it, they have it.
 Then we go to an elementary school which is very poor and if every class has a ball they're excited.
 Or they have to go borrow the balls from the coach.
 And, to me, you know, I don't know how to make that feel equal, because the PTA or other things are purchasing those things for those classes, but it doesn't become equal and the principal cannot afford to fund those things out of their budget.
 And I'm not saying that anybody's wrong on this, I'm just making a comment.